Anti-Aging Herbs and their Benefits

 As an essential oil sage is often used to treat chapped lips, and dry skin conditions such as eczema.
 Due to its soothing nature, it is able to relieve pain and rashes on the skin.
 Dry skin is often prone to damage, which leads to it aging poorly in the long run.
 By treating dry skin conditions the sage essential oil enables your skin to flourish and heal and thereby stay young.
 The herb is also rich in calcium and Vitamin A - ingredients that make your skin more resilient.
 This is what creates its place in the best anti-aging herbs for skincare.

-Sage oil can be easily incorporated in your regular DIY face pack recipes with ingredients such as green tea, rosewater, kumkumadi tailam, clay masks, etc.
+Sage oil can be easily incorporated in your regular DIY face pack for glowing skin recipes with ingredients such as green tea, rosewater, kumkumadi tailam, clay masks, etc.

 You don’t have to compromise on your love for natural remedies and ingredients like amla, ashwagandha, saga, oregano, cinamon, ginger when you wish to preserve your youth and radiance.
 Forget the chemical treatments!
 Try out one of these amazing anti-aging herbs for skincare and for your overall health & longevity.
 Do however always look up the side effects of these herbs before going bananas over their usage.
 We hope these herbs add to the beautiful richness of your life.